 Types of ear piercing

-2. Outer ear-piercing - used mostly for studs and chain piercings; includes tragus piercing, snug piercing, forward helix piercing, industrial piercing, auricle piercing
+The outer ear piercing is used for studs and chain piercings.
+It includes tragus piercing, snug piercing, forward helix piercing, industrial piercing and auricle piercing.

-3. Inner ear piercings - comparatively rare and includes anti-tragus piercing, helix piercing, rook piercing, daith piercing, outer conch piercing, orbital piercing
+The inner ear piercing is rare and includes anti-tragus piercing, helix piercing, rook piercing, daith piercing, outer conch piercing and orbital piercing.

 Ear piercing methods: gun vs needles